hmcts/nfdiv-discovery-documentation/as-is.md

 There is no local development environment for divorce.
 It was decided that the requirements of running CCD locally were too resource intensive so development is primarily done with local unit testing or connecting to AAT to use services there.

 The divorce team are looking to reduce the number of integration tests as unreliable common components have frequently broken the build and blocked releases.
 Instead the team intend to rely on unit tests.

+## Infrastructure and pipelines

+The divorce service has uses the standard CFT Reform approach to infrastructure.
+The [shared-infrastructure](https://github.com/hmcts/div-shared-infrastructure) deploys a shared vault and appinsights instance.
+There is also an [action group mailing list](https://github.com/hmcts/div-shared-infrastructure/blob/master/action-groups.tf).

+There is a [helm product chart](https://github.com/hmcts/chart-div) but it is not used by any of the divorce services.

+The CCD definition file is maintained in it's [own codebase](https://github.com/hmcts/div-ccd-definitions) that has a build pipeline that automates deployment of any changes to the definition file to AAT.

+There are some automated regression tests that log in to CCD and progress a case through some of the standard scenarios.

+The definition file repository makes use of the CCD product chart to deploy CCD to preview in order to test changes in a pull request.